1221074/sem5pi-24-25-g051/docs/Sprint C/LAPR/DoD.md

-Steps towards Definition of Done (DoD) for a User Story !
+Steps towards Definition of Done (DoD) for a User Story!
 -----------------------------------------
 - Code is written, reviewed, and checked into a version control system.
 - Acceptance criteria are met.